Amex Cobalt vs. TD Aeroplan Visa Infinite

 Lowest annual fee: TD Aeroplan Visa Infinite Card

-Not only does the TD Aeroplan Visa Infinite Card charge less per year, but it also includes a first year fee waiver and a further annual rebate when you open a TD All-Inclusive Banking Plan.
-If you’re set on the Cobalt, you’ll be pleased to know its $191.88 yearly fee is charged as $15.99 per month.
+Not only does the TD Aeroplan Visa Infinite Card charge less per year, but it also includes a first-year fee waiver and a further annual rebate when you open a TD All-Inclusive Banking Plan.

-It costs $75 per year to add an authorized cardholder for the TD Aeroplan VI and $0 to add one for the Amex Cobalt.
+It costs $75 per year to add an authorized cardholder for the TD Aeroplan Visa Infinite Card and $0 to add one for the Amex Cobalt.

 Lowest eligibility requirements: American Express Cobalt Card

-The American Express Cobalt Card may be yours with a good credit score, but the TD Aeroplan Visa Infinite Card demands at least $60,000 of personal or $100,000 of household income per year.
+The American Express Cobalt Card may be yours with a good credit score – no income amounts required.
+The TD Aeroplan Visa Infinite Card, however, demands at least $60,000 personal or $100,000 household income per year.

 The winner: American Express Cobalt Card